remmmi/WooCommerce-Cart-REST-API/NEXT_CHANGELOG.md

 * REST API: Avatars only return if requested now when using the login endpoint.
 * REST API: Store API now returns array of CoCart versions installed not just the core version.
-* Plugin: Text domain a.k.a the plugin slug, has changed from `cart-rest-api-for-woocommerce` to `cocart-core`.
-This affects any translations including custom.
-If you did a custom translation you will need to rename the text domain to match.
-* Product meta will not return by default.
+* REST API: Product meta will not return by default.
 To improve security and prevent PII from exposure, meta must now be whitelisted instead using the new filter `cocart_products_allowed_meta_keys`.
+* REST API: The quantity parameter when adding an item now accepts both a `numeric` or an `array` value allowing to extend support for other product types that are a container of other grouped products.
+* REST API: When updating an item in cart, the quantity parameter is no longer required.
+Allowing to change just the variation of a variable product to keep the current quantity already requested.
+* REST API: Product Categories changed `image_src` from a single thumbnail to return all image sizes available.
+Schema updated to match.
 * REST API: Product reviews was updated to support better query parameters.
 Affects both API versions.
 Schema updated to match.
+* REST API: The response class `CoCart_Response` is deprecated.
+New utility response classes have been created for better utilization.
+* Feature: Load Cart from Session rewritten.
+See details below.
+* Plugin: Text domain a.k.a the plugin slug, has changed from `cart-rest-api-for-woocommerce` to `cocart-core`.
+This affects any translations including custom.
+If you did a custom translation you will need to rename the text domain to match.

 ## Changes